 Dangerous superheated gases need to be ventilated to allow firefighters to safely and quickly rescue trapped occupants and extinguish the fire.
 By venting the window (horizontal ventilation) of a room that is on fire, it actually helps to contain the fire within that room of origin.
 Otherwise heated gases spread throughout the inside of the house.
 Breaking the window really prevents a great deal more damage than it appears to cause.
 Replacing broken glass is much less expensive than repairing structural damage from the fire.

-Two reasons.
 First, automobile crashes present other hazards such as potential fire, ruptured fuel tanks, and/or the presence of hazardous materials.
-Second, Stafford County firefighters are trained as Emergency Medical Technicians or Paramedics.
+Second, Stafford County Fire and Rescue personnel are trained as Emergency Medical Technicians or Paramedics.
 They assist with patient care or in extricating (removing) trapped occupants of the vehicle.

-As mentioned in the statement prior, firefighters are trained as Emergency Medical Technicians (EMTs) or Paramedics.
-Our primary mission is to save lives and alleviate suffering.
-The strategic location of Stafford County's Fire and Rescue Stations allow us to quickly arrive and begin emergency medical treatments and life saving techniques such as CPR and/or use cardiac defibrillators.
+Stafford County Fire and Rescue personnel are trained as Emergency Medical Technicians (EMTs) or Paramedics.
+The primary mission is to save lives and alleviate suffering.
+The strategic location of Stafford County's Fire and Rescue stations allow personnel to quickly arrive and begin emergency medical treatments and life saving techniques such as CPR.